Correctness Verification of Neural Networks: Introduction

 This paper makes the following contributions:

-{\bf Specification:} We show how to use state spaces and observation processes to specify the correctness of neural networks that predict properties of states given observations of the states as input.
+\paragraph{Specification:} We show how to use state spaces and observation processes to specify the correctness of neural networks for perception - the specification identifies the target inputs of interest and the correct output for each target input.
+To our knowledge, this is the first systematic approach to provide a global correctness specification for perception neural networks.

-{\bf Verification:} We present the first algorithm for verifying that a neural network produces the correct output (up to a specified tolerance) for {\em every} input of interest.
+\paragraph{Verification:} We present an algorithm, \textit{Tiler}, for correctness verification.
+With state spaces and observation processes providing the specification, this is the first algorithm (to our knowledge) for verifying that a neural network produces the {\em correct} output (up to a specified tolerance) for {\em every} target input of interest.
 The algorithm can also compute tighter correctness bounds for focused regions of the state and input spaces.

-{\bf Case Study:} We apply this algorithm to the problem of predicting camera offsets and viewing angles to obtain the first correctness verification of a neural network.
-The verification proves that the network always produces correct outputs (within the specified tolerance) for all inputs of interest and characterizes how the correctness bounds vary across the state and input spaces.
+\paragraph{Detecting inputs outside the target input space:} We show how to use the specification to detect and flag inputs that are not within the verified target input space.

+\paragraph{Case Studies:} We apply the framework to specify and verify neural networks that predicts camera position from an input image and neural networks that classifies the shape of the sign from input LiDAR measurements.